PATIO IDEAS FOR SMALL GARDENS

 Neutral and simple, easy-to-maintain paving can be livened up by the addition of lush plants and colourful flowers in planters skirting your patio.
 The combination of greenery and a light, airy patio paving colour adds depth, and makes for an inviting atmosphere, even in smaller spaces.
-Fairstone Granite Eclipse is available in Ember and Light, colours which can bring out the green hues around the edge of the paving and add brightness and functionality to your outdoor space.
+Fairstone Granite Eclipse is available in Graphite, Dark and Light, colours which can bring out the green hues around the edge of the paving and add brightness and functionality to your outdoor space.

 3. SELECTING THE SEATING

 One of the best things about having a new patio installed is getting to choose the furniture to match.
 If you’re keen to give the rest of your outdoor area a refresh, start by thinking about the shapes and colours that will accompany your planned patio design.
 The cool blues and greys of granite add definition to a white garden bench or al fresco dining table.
 Rustic-hued paving stones will contrast with metal or wicker outdoor furniture for a Mediterranean feel, especially when your patio is offset with bright flowers and terracotta plant pots.

 4. GETTING INTO SHAPE